Oryss/souldiers-tweaks/index.md

-# Souldiers Orys' Tweaks

-This is a mod for Souldiers which tweaks some parts of the game.

 ## Features

 * Enemy Health Tweak : decrease or increase the health and armor of all enemies in the game